C-T-Ailey/Bootleg-Bills-Frontend/README.md

   * In progress.
 * :construction_worker: Cart and Checkout components rewritten from scratch.
   * In progress.
-* Rewrite/update styling to make the site more responsive to mobile devices.
+* :construction_worker: Rewrite/update styling to make the site more responsive to mobile devices.
+  * In progress - Homepage, Products and About Bill's now display adequately on mobile devices.
 * Improved layout for the homepage.
 * Featured Product section on the homepage, with a component in the Seller dashboard for updating it.
 * Increased number of potential images and variants for products.